Circumcision and law: United States

 In September 2004 the North Dakota Supreme Court rejected a mother's attempt to prosecute her doctor for circumcising her child without fully informing her of the consequences of the procedure.
 The judge and jury found that the plaintiffs were adequately informed of possible complications, and the jury further found that it is not incumbent on the doctors to describe every "insignificant" risk.
 In March 2009 a Fulton County, GA, State Court jury awarded $2.3 million in damages to a 4-year-old boy and his mother for a botched circumcision in which too much tissue was removed causing permanent disfigurement.
 In August 2010 an eight-day-old boy was circumcised in a Florida hospital against the stated wishes of the parents.
 The hospital admitted that the boy was circumcised by mistake; the mother has sued the hospital and the doctor involved in the case.

-The Ninth Amendment could be interpreted as protecting individuals from unnecessary surgeries and other violations of bodily autonomy, including circumcision.
+In 2025 and 2026, Intact Global filed two lawsuits, Hadachek v.
+Oregon and Huff v.
+Colorado.
+The lawsuits assert that medically-unnecessary circumcision goes against the equal protection clause in the Constitution of Oregon and the Constitution of Colorado.
+Both states as well as federal law, ban all forms of female genital mutilation, genital cutting of girls too young to consent.
+Both states as well as federal law also promise equal protection of people, regardless of gender.
+Cutting the genitals of a girl in either state would be illegal, the lawsuits state that the plaintiffs were not protected equally by the state because they were allowed to be circumcised as boys.